GoogleCloudPlatform/marketplace-tools/docs/terraform-k8s-app/guide.md

 # make sure no project_id, helm_chart_{repo,name,version} or ANY variable declared in schema.yaml in this file
 ```

+> [!NOTE]
-NOTE: for the variables helm_chart_repo, helm_chart_name, helm_chart_version, please provide the values for local testing either in cli or as default values in variables.tf.
+> For the variables `helm_chart_repo`, `helm_chart_name`, `helm_chart_version`, please provide the values for local testing either in cli or as default values in variables.tf.

 ## Step 5: Upload Terraform Module to GCS

 Package your Terraform module along with the schema.yaml file into a single zip file.
 Upload it to a GCS versioned bucket ([how to create a versioned bucket on GCS](https://cloud.google.com/storage/docs/using-object-versioning#set-console)) under your partner project in Google Cloud.
 Make sure the bucket supports versioning when it is created.

-Assume you have a folder **_travel-agent-terraform, _**and files under the folder, e.g. main.tf, schema.yaml, etc., please make sure when you create the zip file, DO NOT have the _travel-agent-terraform _folder included in the zip file.
+Assume you have a folder **_travel-agent-terraform,_** and files under the folder, e.g. main.tf, schema.yaml, etc., please make sure when you create the zip file, DO NOT have the _travel-agent-terraform_ folder included in the zip file.

 ```sh